CumulusNetworks/docs/content/cumulus-netq-45/Manage-Configuration/Lifecycle-Management/Switch-Management.md

 {{<tab "NetQ CLI" >}}

-You use the same command to assign a role as you use to change the role.
+You use the same command to both assign a role and change a role.

 For a single switch, run: